eslupmi/impulse/docs/content/config_file.md

 #### ui.columns[].visible

-- **description:** whether the column is visible by default in the UI
+- **description:** whether the column is visible by default in the UI.
+Invisible columns can be used in search fields.
 - **type:** boolean
 - **default value:** True